 Once the samples had been thoroughly soaked, I added them to the dye vat and heated it to a low simmer for several hours.
 I allowed the vat to heat and cool several times over the course of 24 hours.
 Exact replication of a heating method is not crucial.
 I find that when dyeing over an extended period of time, I have to turn the stove off to run errands or sleep, so naturally the vat will heat and cool with the ebb and flow of everyday life.
 For this particular recipe the dye was in the vat for roughly 1 day, though I usually allow my vats to sit longer.
 (3-5 days are ideal) Have I mentioned yet that Patience is a key ingredient?

-Took me awhile to figure that one out, but it's definately necessary.
+Took me awhile to figure that one out, but it's definitely necessary.

 After a good soak it's time to reveal the magic.